vcr/vcr/README.md

 * Dynamic responses are supported using ERB.
 * Automatically re-records cassettes on a configurable regular interval to keep them fresh and current.
 * Disables all HTTP requests that you don't explicitly allow.
-* Simple cucumber integration is provided using tags.
+* Simple Cucumber integration is provided using tags.
-* Includes convenient RSpec macro and integration with RSpec 2 metadata.
+* Includes convenient RSpec macros and integration with RSpec 2 metadata.
-* Known to work well with many popular ruby libraries including RSpec 1 & 2, Cucumber, Test::Unit, Capybara, Mechanize, Rest-Client and HTTParty.
+* Known to work well with many popular Ruby libraries including RSpec 1 & 2, Cucumber, Test::Unit, Capybara, Mechanize, Rest Client and HTTParty.
 * Includes Rack and Faraday middleware.

 ## Usage